vert-x/vert-x.github.io/docs_md/embedding_manual.md

 Many of the Vert.x core classes are *not* thread-safe.
 When running Vert.x in the Vert.x platform you don't have to worry about that as Vert.x guarantees that your verticle code is never executed by more than one thread concurrently.

 When running core embedded you have to be more careful as there is no container to make such guarantees.
-Therefore it's up to you the developer that you don't allow concurrent access to non thread-safe classes.
+Therefore it's up to you the developer to guard against concurrent access to non thread-safe classes.

-Please consult the JavaDoc to see which classe are thread-safe and which are not.
+Please consult the JavaDoc to see which classes are thread-safe and which are not.

 ### Event loops and scaling Vert.x embedded